Donatas Motiejūnas: 2015–16 season

 On December 1, 2015, Motiejūnas was cleared to return to practice, having been out since March 2015 after requiring surgery to repair a herniated disk in his back.
-Four days later, he returned to the Rockets' line-up and made his season debut, earning a standing ovation when he entered the game for the first time during the first quarter of the team's 120–113 win over the Sacramento Kings.
+Four days later, he returned to the Rockets' lineup and made his season debut, earning a standing ovation when he entered the game for the first time during the first quarter of the team's 120–113 win over the Sacramento Kings.
 He had one rebound and took a charge in six minutes of play.
 He played in 14 straight games for the Rockets, including making one start, before more back pain forced him out again.
 He subsequently missed all of January's action, and on January 30, he was assigned to the Rio Grande Valley Vipers for the first time since 2013 to complete his rehab from the back injury.
 He later received two more assignments to the Vipers.

 On February 18, 2016, Motiejūnas and Marcus Thornton were traded to the Detroit Pistons in a three-team trade involving the Rockets and the Philadelphia 76ers.
 However, four days later, the Pistons rescinded their trade following a failed physical by Motiejūnas.
-On February 27, Motiejūnas returned to the Rockets' line-up and played for the first time since December 31.
-The Rockets finished the regular season as the eighth seed in the Western Conference with a 41–41 record.
-In the first round of the playoffs, the Rockets faced the first-seeded Golden State Warriors, and in a Game 3 win on April 21, Motiejūnas recorded 14 points and 13 rebounds for his first career double-double in the postseason.
+On February 27, Motiejūnas returned to the Rockets' lineup and played for the first time since December 31.
+The Rockets finished the 2015–16 regular season as the eighth seed in the Western Conference with a 41–41 record.
+In the first round of the 2016 playoffs, the Rockets faced the first-seeded Golden State Warriors, and in a game 3 win on April 21, Motiejūnas recorded 14 points and 13 rebounds for his first career double-double in the postseason.